golioth/docs/docs/guides/quickstart/4-register-device.md

 title: Register a device
 ---

 Golioth allows you to bring your own device and _securely_ use device services.
-When starting from scratch there are two things you need to do first knows about a device:
+When starting from scratch there are two things you need to do first so that Golioth knows about a device:

 - Create a project
 - Provision the device